-As composer, Sollima has been captivated by every kind of languages and has thought to create new blends among the most diverse genres by combining elements of classical and rock music, as well as of music of all the Mediterranean area.
+As a composer, Sollima has been captivated by every kind of language.
+By combining elements of classical, rock and Mediterranean music, he has created new blends among the most diverse genres.
 He composes for acoustic and electric instruments, and others invented by himself or created for him.

-He's also composed music for directors and choreographers, such as Peter Greenaway, Bob Wilson, Peter Stein, John Turturro, Karole Armitage and Carolyn Carlson.
+He’s also composed music for directors and choreographers.
+These include Peter Greenaway, Bob Wilson, Peter Stein, John Turturro, Karole Armitage and Carolyn Carlson.
 With the videographer Lasse Gjertsen he realized Daydream.

-Among the CDs worth mentioning is Aquilarco, Works and We Were Trees recorded in 2008 together with the cellist Monika Leskovar and the Solistenensemble Kaleidoscop from Berlin.
+Among the CDs worth mentioning is Aquilarco, Works and We Were Trees.
+They were recorded in 2008 with cellist Monika Leskovar and the Solistenensemble Kaleidoscop from Berlin.

-Sollima teaches at the Romanini Foundation in Brescia and starting 2010 he will be teaching at the Accademia of Santa Cecilia in Rome where he was appointed Member of the Academy, the highest honour in Italy for a musician.
+Sollima teaches at the Romanini Foundation in Brescia.
+Starting in 2010 he will be teaching at the Accademia of Santa Cecilia in Rome.
+He was appointed Member of the Academy, the highest honour in Italy for a musician.